ekaaty/vibrantize/README.md

 Transparency of context menu is edited on the breeze style and also works for vibrantize

-theme for the panel icons and panel applets with less separator lines and a vibrant blue - https://github.com/orqvvcn/kde-panel-tasks
+theme for the panel icons and panel applets with a mordern style and vibrant blue - https://github.com/orqvvcn/kde-panel-tasks